 In January 2022, we acquired certain assets related to the TheraClear devices from Theravant.
 Theravant is eligible to receive up to \$3,000 in future earnout payments upon the achievement of certain annual net revenue milestones (\$1,000 of which is due upon the earlier of achieving a revenue target or July 2025), up to \$20,000 in future royalty payments based upon a percentage of gross profit from future domestic sales ranging from 10-20%, 25% of gross profit from international sales over the subsequent four-year period, and up to \$500 in future milestone payments upon the achievement of certain development and commercialization related targets.
-Through June 30, 2024, we have incurred an aggregate of \$87 of royalty and gross profit payments based on gross profit from domestic and international sales.
+Through September 30, 2024, we have incurred an aggregate of \$122 of royalty and gross profit payments based on gross profit from domestic and international sales.

 In October 2021, we entered into an equity distribution agreement with an investment bank under which we may sell up to \$11,000 of our shares of common stock in registered "at-the-market" offerings.
 The shares will be offered at prevailing market prices, and we will pay commissions of up to 3.00% of the gross proceeds from the sale of shares sold through our agent, which may act as an agent and/or principal.
 We have no obligation to sell any shares under this agreement and may, at any time, suspend solicitations under this agreement.
-No shares of our common stock have been sold under this distribution agreement through June 30, 2024.
-However, in July 2024, we sold shares for gross proceeds of approximately \$2,100.
-For further detail see Note 2, Liquidity to the Notes to unaudited condensed consolidated financial statements.
+In July 2024, we sold 665,136 shares of our common stock for gross proceeds of approximately \$2,100.
+As of September 30, 2024, we may sell up to an additional \$8,900 shares of our common stock under this distribution agreement.

-We cannot predict our revenues and expenses in the short term as a result of the COVID-19 pandemic, the ongoing Russia-Ukraine war, the Israel-Hamas conflict, supply chain disruptions, rising interest rates, and related responses by our customers and our ultimate consumers as a result thereof.
+We cannot predict our revenues and expenses in the short term as a result of the COVID-19 pandemic, the ongoing Russia-Ukraine war, the Middle East conflict, supply chain disruptions, rising interest rates, and related responses by our customers and our ultimate consumers as a result thereof.
 Based on our current business plan, we believe that our cash and cash equivalents, combined with the anticipated revenues from the sale or use of our products and operating expense management, will be sufficient to satisfy our working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with our existing operations for at least the next 12 months following the date of the issuance of these interim condensed consolidated financial statements.
 However, if these sources are insufficient to satisfy our liquidity requirements, we may seek to sell additional debt or equity securities or enter into a new credit facility or another form of third-party funding or seek other debt financing.
 If we raise additional funds by issuing equity or equity-linked securities, our stockholders would experience dilution and any new equity securities could have rights, preferences, and privileges superior to those of holders of our common stock.
 Debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
 We cannot be assured that additional equity, equity-linked or debt financing will be available on terms favorable to us or our stockholders, or at all.
 It is also possible that we may allocate significant amounts of capital towards products or technologies for which market demand is lower than expected and, as a result, abandon such efforts.
-If we are unable to maintain our current financing or obtain adequate additional financing when we require it, or if we obtain financing on terms which are not favorable to us, or if we expend capital on products or technologies that are unsuccessful, our ability to continue to support our busin
+If we are unable to maintain our current financing or obtain adequate additional financing when we require it, or if we obtain financing on terms which are not favorable to us, or if we expend capital on products or technologies that are unsuccessful, our ability to continue to support our busine